Izudinalqasam/GulpExample/README.md

 - Install Glup by running on your terminal **npm install -g glup**
 - run project by running command **glup** in the folder project
 - if you want to watch any changes of js, css or html, just run on your terminal **glup watch**

-- enjoy your life :D
+and enjoy your life :D